 When you browse through your feed on Facebook, you see what your friends and family members are up to.
 You see the pictures from their trip to the Cayman Islands.
 You see the awesome party they just had.
 In other words, you see all of the great things happening in their lives and you want that too.

 You want to go on vacation.
 You want to get a shiny new car.
-You do these things even though you can’t afford them because you want to fit in and keep up with the Joneses.
+You see their perfect life.
+You then spend money to do these things even though you can’t afford them because you want to fit in and keep up.
 Don’t feel bad about this, after all it is human nature.

 The Short-Lived Increase In Self-Esteem

 The second reason is the need to increase your self-esteem.
 When you post pictures of your new car, you get a temporary increase in self-esteem.
 I know this feeling well.

 When I was a new college graduate over 10 years ago, the economy was in recession and I couldn’t find a job.
 I became depressed and started spending money I didn’t have.
 Buying things made me feel better about myself.
 The problem is that the high wore off faster and faster, causing me to spend more and more, and go into more debt.
 Eventually I addressed my low self-esteem issue, overcame it, and set up a plan for getting out of debt.

 My experience with debt is very much like showing off your success on Facebook.
 You get a high when you show that you bought the big house or got the new car.
 The problem is that this feeling fades and you need to find a way to replace it.